 - Reducing inflammation

 - Protecting the brain

 Can you get high from hemp seed oil?

 No, hemp seeds contain no THC, so there is no chance of getting high from eating hemp seed oil or hemp seeds themselves.

 No, hemp hearts contain no THC, so there is no chance of getting high from eating hemp hearts.

 Can you get high on hemp?

-No, the hemp plant was bred specially for its hearty stalks and low levels of THC.
-You can not get high by smoking hemp or from hemp oil vaping.
+No, the hemp plant as a whole was bred specially for its hearty stalks and low levels of THC.
+You can not get high by smoking hemp.